Measure T

 Information about Measure T

 The Westminster School District is committed to providing a quality education for all students, preschool through eighth grade.
-The District serves the communities of Westminster, Midway City, Huntington Beach and Garden Grove.
-Our academic programs have received several recognitions in the past year:
+The District serves the communities of Westminster, Midway City, Huntington Beach, and Garden Grove.

 The Westminster School District takes pride in the condition of our schools, yet all of our schools are 46 to 66 years old and have aging classrooms and science labs that need to be updated.
 For example, aging roofs leak, which disrupts classroom instruction.
 Schools lack air conditioning systems and classrooms often reach temperatures of 80 to 100 degrees.
 The Board of Trustees voted to place Measure T, a $76 million bond measure, on the November 8, 2016 ballot to provide local school facilities improvement funding.
 If approved by local voters, it would help complete the highest-priority school improvements, which include: